ArcaSolutions/arcasolutions.github.io/_posts/2015-12-14-less-structure.markdown

 //The card structure to display eDirectory Items.

 @import "reviews.less";
-//Style for Reviews boxes and review rating
+//Style for Reviews boxes and reviews rating

 @import "social-links.less";
 //Facebook buttons, social likes counter and any social interaction